jf8989/TabVolumeControl/README.md

 ### Usage
 1. Click on the **TabVolumeControl** icon in your browser toolbar.
 2. Use the volume slider to adjust the audio level for the current tab.
-3. The extension will save your volume settings for future use.
+3. The extension will save your volume settings for future use, including dynamic content such as Instagram stories.

 ---